rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 got it right, as you can only lock the display orientation into **portrait**.
-That's right, even though iOS on the iPad can lock in either orientation and even though an iOS application works in landscape orientation, Apple has decided that you don't *really* need to lock the display in landscape orientation, despite there being a lot fewer pixels in screen width with portrait.
+That's right, even though iOS on the iPad can lock in either orientation and even though an iOS application works in landscape orientation, Apple has decided that you don't *really* need to lock the display on the iPhone in landscape orientation, despite there being a lot fewer pixels in screen width with portrait.
 For me, this is a deal breaker.
 I write software for a living and I fail to comprehend how *anyone* can think not providing landscape lock is anything but a fail.

 And now the MacBook Pro.
 It too is a good piece of hardware, despite the highly shiny screen.
 The software is a little strange.
 Apple has its way of doing things, for sure, but whoever thought that displaying a new window the user just caused to be raised **behind** other windows was a good idea?
 Things like that and the apparently decreasing stability of OSX leads me to look elsewhere.
-Apple has spoiled me for hardware quality so I have to find that sort of quality along with a high resolution screen.
+Apple has spoiled me for hardware quality, so I have to find that sort of quality along with a high resolution screen.
 Maybe I'll just try installing Linux on it.
 Battery life may suffer, but if it means less aggravation, bring it on.

 On the plus side, my rMBP has decided to have battery problems.
 I'll be without it for four weeks while Apple does whatever it does, at a cost of